Skip to main content

 CycloneDX

 CycloneDX is a fantastic standard for reporting open-source dependencies in an application.
-It includes the component's unique hash and the Package-URL coordinates to provide precise identification of component.
+It includes the component's unique hash and the Package-URL coordinates to provide precise identification of the component.

 The standard provides for the inclusion of basic vulnerability and audit data with the component details to understand the risk.
 This presents us with the known security risks at the time, however, it may suggest a false sense of security as new vulnerabilities are often found after the SBOM is generated.